New COVID cases hit 3-month low ahead of reopening - The Scoop

 During the daily COVID press briefing, the health minister said the National Isolation Centre is prepared to treat more intensive care patients in anticipation of a spike in cases when movement control restrictions have been relaxed.

-As the sultanate is set to enter the transition phase of its pandemic exit plan, YB Dato Seri Setia Dr Hj Mohd Isham Hj Jaafar said the biggest challenge is the shortage of healthcare workers.
+As the sultanate is set to enter the transition phase of its pandemic exit plan, YB Dr Hj Mohd Isham Hj Jaafar said the biggest challenge is the shortage of healthcare workers.

 “What’s important is our preparedness to mobilise manpower when the need arises.
 It would be a challenge once we restart [other healthcare services] during the endemic phase,” he said.